 Tone suggestions matter least for ranking but can affect user engagement, so adjust them based on your brand voice rather than chasing a perfect score.

 You install the Google Docs version through the Chrome Web Store by searching for "Semrush SEO Writing Assistant" and clicking the add button.
+This is the same Semrush Writing Assistant Chrome extension that also powers the browser-based editor, so one installation covers both use cases.
 Once installed, open any Google Doc and navigate to Extensions in the top menu, then select Semrush SEO Writing Assistant from the dropdown.
 A sidebar appears asking you to log into your Semrush account and authorize the connection.

 After logging in, you enter your target keyword and select your target audience location.
 The tool runs its initial analysis against top-ranking pages and displays your baseline score.
 You can now write or edit your document while recommendations update in real time on the sidebar.